chaiNNer-org/chaiNNer/CONTRIBUTING.md

 The implementation is rather simple, we take an image and a radius as input, and return the blurred image as output.

-Now let's register this function as node, so chainner can use it.
+Now let's register this function as node, so chaiNNer can use it.
 We need to import our node group, in this case the `Blur` node group, and use its `register` function as a decorator like this:

 ```python
 # gaussian_blur.py